Biography

 Born 1964 in Hamburg

-Alsterdamm Art School Hamburg 1985–1989 with diploma
+Alsterdamm Art School Hamburg 1985–1989 (Graduated in graphic design)

 Freelance visual artist with a focus on painting and sculpture since 2012